wadrodrog/config/README.md

 # Config Files

 This repository contains all my personal config files.
-These include dotfiles, software settings and instructions.
+These include dotfiles, software settings and docs.

 This may be not very nice as I'm not very experienced user, but feedback is appreciated.